Dealing With Cold Intolerance and Knowing When It’s a Bigger Problem...BACK TO BLOG HOME

-You don’t just get cold every now and then, it’s a habitual thing and it’s often when others are not on the same chill level as you.
-You’re the person rugged up in a blanket at work when it’s a balmy 70 degrees outside.
-The person who gives icy handshakes and then proceeds to apologize for your hands being so cold, putting it down to self-diagnosis of poor circulation.
-Even as simple as picking up an icy cold can of coke can make your fingers buckle up.
+Are you someone who doesn't just get cold every now and then, it’s a habitual thing and it’s often when others are not on the same chill level as you?
+Are you the person rugged up in a blanket at work when it’s a balmy 70 degrees outside?
+Or the person who gives icy handshakes and then proceeds to apologize for your hands being so cold, putting it down to self-diagnosis of poor circulation?
+Even something as simple as picking up an icy cold can of coke can make your fingers buckle up.

 The list goes on.
 So what is it?
 Is your internal thermostat just completely out of whack?

 By definition, cold intolerance is an abnormal sensitivity to cold environments or cold temperatures and it’s not uncommon to experience varying degrees of this throughout your life.
 For some, it can be a daily discomfort.